-The main purpose of Bruce Condensed #1: Loss of Parents, Forgiving Mom (Immanuel Approach, Basic), is to provide live ministry session examples of the principles, techniques, and process described in our essays and presentations about the Immanuel approach.
-This DVD will be encouraging and educational for any viewer, but it will be much more valuable if you have first read the essays on the "Getting Started" page of our Immanuel approach website (www.immanuelapproach.com).
+The main purpose of the Bruce (Condensed #2): Sibling Conflict+ (Immanuel Approach, Basic) is to provide live ministry session examples of the principles, techniques, and process described in our essays and presentations about the Immanuel approach.
+This condensed session will be encouraging and educational for any viewer, but it will be much more valuable if you have first read the essays on the "Getting Started" page of our Immanuel approach website (www.immanuelapproach.com).
 If time constraints preclude reading all of the essays, I would encourage you to at least read the two introductory essays.
 This session demonstrates basic principles, techniques, and process.